 Sitia Archaeological Museum

 The founder of the Archaeological Museum of Sitia, which opened its gates in 1984, was the famous Cretan archaeologist Nikos Papadakis.
-The museum is located at the entrance of the town, on the road from Sitia to Ierapetra and apart from exhibitional rooms, it also has many storehouses, laboratories and an archaeological library.
+The museum is located at the entrance of the town, on the road from Sitia to Ierapetra and apart from exhibition rooms, it also has many storehouses, laboratories, and an archaeological library.

 The most important exhibit of the museum is a Kouros (male) statue made of gold and ivory that was excavated in the Minoan town of Palekastro, eastern Lassithi.
 Very interesting are also the findings from the Minoan Palace of Kato Zakros, among which are some large vases with evident the traces of the fire that destructed the palace those times.
 Findings from Kato Zakros also include boards written in Linear A and household items of the palace, such as cooking utensils and a mill for cereal grinding.

 In the Archaeological Museum of Sitia, visitors will also see tombstones from the Geometrical and Archaic period, statuettes from sanctuaries, sections from the Roman villa of Makrigialos and a collection of vases that were found in a Roman shipwreck and are today guarded in a tank with salt water.